chinyereunamba/ledger/README.md

 Supports inputs like:

 ```
-ledger add "Paid for transport 700"
+ledger say "Paid for transport 700"
 ```

 Automatically parses: